losttype/blog.losttype.com/src/2011-11-22-introducing-lavanderia.md

 [<img src="/media/2011/11/contextual_alternates.png" alt="" title="contextual_alternates" class="alignnone size-full wp-image-287" />][8]

 In a similar fashion, swashes on the p, y, g, j, d, n, m, l, and t make a party out of descenders, ascenders, or crossbars.
-But don&#8217;t overdo it like I did here.
+But don’t overdo it like I did here.
 See how nasty that looks?

 [<img src="/media/2011/11/swash_alternates.png" alt="" title="swash_alternates" class="alignnone size-full wp-image-284" />][9]

-I&#8217;ve enjoyed working on Lavanderia immensely, nonetheless I&#8217;m happy to be moving on to other type projects as this has been eating up a good amount of time!
+I’ve enjoyed working on Lavanderia immensely, nonetheless I’m happy to be moving on to other type projects as this has been eating up a good amount of time!
 The fonts are not perfect, and if you spot any bugs, please let me know so we can update the files.
-It&#8217;s difficult to test fonts thoroughly.
+It’s difficult to test fonts thoroughly.
 That is something I am working on.
-Please let me know (via twitter or email) if you use Lavanderia on anything, I&#8217;d be thrilled to see it!
+Please let me know (via twitter or email) if you use Lavanderia on anything, I’d be thrilled to see it!

  [1]: http://work.jamestedmondson.com/
  [2]: http://www.losttype.com/font/?name=lavanderia